cgrand/xforms/README.md

 ## Add as a dependency

-For specific coordinates see the [latest release](/releases/latest).
+For specific coordinates see the [Releases](https://github.com/cgrand/xforms/releases) page.

 ## Usage